Digressive vs Linear vs Progressive Pistons & Shock Valving

 Performance of Digressive, Linear, and Progressive shocks:

-Shocks can be digressive on compression , rebound or both, and each has it’s own pro’s and cons.
-The terms Digressive, Linear, and Progressive refer to the shape of damping curve produced by a shock (as seen below).
-Most Fox shocks and most King shocks are linear, while most Icon shocks and entry level Bilstein shocks (5100 & 6100) are digressive.
-The graph below is data directly off a shock dyno and is used for illustration purposes only.
-If these were rebound loads, and the shocks were tuned for the same vehicle they would likely intersect around 10 in/sec or less.
-If they were compression loads they would likely intersect around 100 in/sec.
+Shocks can be digressive in compression, rebound, or both, and each configuration has its own set of pros and cons.
+The terms Digressive, Linear, and Progressive refer to the shape of the damping curve produced by a shock (as shown below).
+Most Fox Shocks and King Shocks are linear, while many Icon shocks and entry-level Bilstein models (5100 & 6100) are digressive.
+The graph below shows data directly from a shock dyno, used for illustrative purposes only.

 Small Bump & Washboard: